Skip to main content

 FloristPro

-If you have a custom-built website, integration depends on whether your developer built an API connection.
-Modern florist software offers APIs that developers can connect to - but this requires technical work.
+Got a bespoke site?
+Integration depends entirely on whether your developer built an API connection.
+Most modern florist software offers APIs — but someone technical needs to wire it up.

-This is the most immediate benefit.
-Every order entered manually is time wasted and an error waiting to happen.
-If your website does 30 orders per week and each takes 3 minutes to re-enter, that is 1.5 hours weekly - 78 hours per year - of completely unnecessary work.
+This is the big one.
+Every order you re-type manually is wasted time and an error waiting to happen.
+Say your website does 30 orders a week and each takes 3 minutes to enter again — that's 1.5 hours every week.
+Over a year?
+78 hours.
+Gone.
+On something that shouldn't need doing at all.

-Overselling damages customer relationships.
-When you promise flowers you do not have, someone gets disappointed - and probably does not come back.
+Overselling wrecks trust.
+When you promise flowers you haven't got, somebody's getting let down — and they're probably not coming back.

-A customer who orders online should be recognised when they call.
-Their address should auto-fill.
-Their preferences should be known.
-Integration makes this possible by maintaining one customer record across all channels.
+If someone orders online, they should be recognised when they call.
+Their address should auto-populate.
+Their preferences should be there.
+That only works with a single customer record spanning all channels.

-Training staff on one system is hard enough.
-Training them on three or four separate systems - and when to use which - is a recipe for mistakes.
-Integration reduces the number of systems staff need to learn.
+Training people on one system is hard enough.
+Three or four systems — and remembering which to use when — is asking for mistakes.
+Fewer systems means faster onboarding and fewer things going wrong.

 Duplicate Orders